universal-ctags/ctags/docs/optlib.rst

 Ghost kind in regex parser ......................................................................

 ..
-Q: what is the point of documenting this?
+TODO: Q: what is the point of documenting this?

 If a whitespace is used as a kind letter, it is never printed when ctags is called with ``--list-kinds`` option.
 This kind is